How To Help Performing Musicians

 You can host a house concert in your own home for relatively no cost (other than helping to ensure enough people are there to cover the band’s fee).
 Many people hold intimate gatherings with musicians performing in their living room or back yard, and often will ask for potluck dishes and BYOB.
 A suggested donation is collected at the door to pay the musicians.

-You can suggest musicians for your corporate holiday or summer parties.
+You can suggest musicians for your corporate events or summer parties.

 In a Nutshell